Rick-Sanchez-C/CustomItemLibrary/Readme.md

-# SimpleCustomItem
+# CustomItemLibrary

-SimpleCustomItem is a Minecraft Forge library mod that provides an easy way to define and register custom items with specific properties, such as custom model data.
+CustomItemLibrary is a Minecraft Forge library mod that provides an easy way to define and register custom items with specific properties, such as custom model data.
 This library allows modders to create and manage custom items through a user-friendly YAML configuration file, without having to manually modify their code.

 ## Features